overhangio/tutor/docs/install.rst

 Cloud deployment
 ----------------

 Tutor can be launched on Amazon Web Services very quickly with the `official Tutor AMI <https://aws.amazon.com/marketplace/pp/B07PV3TB8X>`_.
 Shell access is not even required, as all configuration will happen through the Tutor web user interface.
-This is a commercial offer priced at $50/month ($500/year) that was created to support the development of Tutor.

 .. _upgrade: